manimaram/mani_portfolio/README.md

 npm run dev

-Now, open your browser at the local server link shown in the terminal to preview the site.
+👉 Open your browser at the URL shown in the terminal (default: http://localhost:5173/ ).

-Deployment
+🌍 Deployment

-This project can be deployed on any modern hosting platform such as Vercel, Netlify, or GitHub Pages.
+You can deploy this project easily using:

+Vercel

+Netlify

+GitHub Pages

+For example, to deploy with Vercel:

+Create a free account at Vercel
+.

+Import this repository from GitHub.

+Click Deploy.

+Your portfolio will be live with a free domain.

+📖 About

+This project showcases my skills, projects, and experiences in a modern, responsive, and professional way.